christopher-besch/homepage/src/articles/03_installing_gentoo/installing_gentoo.md

 ### Node.js

-I need Node.js for my homepage but ran into an error message complaining about a missing node-inspector.
+I need Node.js for my homepage but ran into an error message complaining about the node-inspector being missing (`ERR_INSPECTOR_NOT_AVAILABLE`).
 To fix this, you have to add the `inspector` USE flag for the `net-libs/nodejs` package.

 <Spacer />